isabella232/advertising-cloud.en/help/dsp/campaign-management/macros.md

 DSP automatically inserts display click macros in a display tag when you:

-* Export ad tags from an Advertising Cloud ad server partner <!-- [Needs PM confirmation] -->
+* Export ad tags from an Advertising Cloud ad server partner <!-- [Needs PM confirmation.] -->
 * Bulk upload Flashtalking or Google DoubleClick for Advertisers ad tags directly in DSP

 If a click macro is missing when you build a display ad, DSP displays a warning message, which prompts you to manually insert the appropriate display click macro in the correct area of the tag.